Automatic selection of hyper-parameters via the use of softened profile likelihood: Other applications

 A more classic example is provided by \citet[][pp.~395--396]{bh2text}, who described a small experimental study of harmful emissions from automobile engines.
 The amount of carbon monoxide (CO) emission was measured against two design variables: added ethanol and air-to-fuel ratio (AFR), each at three levels---low ($-1$), medium ($0$), and high ($+1$).
 The data here generally point to a very strong interaction between the two: CO emission is highest when \emph{both} the ethanol level is high \emph{and} the AFR is low, and lowest when \emph{either} the ethanol level is low \emph{or} the AFR is high.
 This was confirmed by their Figure 11.17 \citep[][p.~466]{bh2text}, and is also evident from our Figures~\ref{fig:co_qp} and \ref{fig:co_nn}, where the boundaries identified by our method, at which drops in CO emission can be considered to have stabilized, are also shown.

 A few remarks we made in Section~\ref{sec:disc} are worth reiterating.
 First, the boundaries have different appearances depending on how they are parameterized (QP versus 2LNN), but they agree in terms of how the space should be divided---here, into two regions of high versus low life evaluations, and of high versus low CO emission.
 Next, the main reason why our method works well here is, again, driven mostly by the fact that Eq.~\eqref{eq:f_choice} turns out to be a reasonably good model for these data (see Figure~\ref{fig:Hist} in Appendix~\ref{app:other_appl}).
 While we believe this can hold in some other practical applications too, we certainly do not anticipate it to hold universally for all potential applications.
-However, in principle one is free to make a different model assumption in Eq.~\eqref{eq:f_choice} and still apply our methodology to find the desired boundary by maximizing the softened profile log-likelihood~\eqref{eq:objective_soft}.
+However, the simulation study reported in Appendix~\ref{app:sim} confirms a certain level of robustness to this model; and in principle one is also free to make a different model assumption in Eq.~\eqref{eq:f_choice} and still apply our methodology to find the desired boundary by maximizing the softened profile log-likelihood~\eqref{eq:objective_soft}.